vitaly-t/pg-promise/README.md

 The same goes for all types of query methods as well as method `as.format(query, values, qrm)`, where `values` now can also be an object whose properties can be referred to by name from within the query.

-Notable rules for named-parameter formatting:
+Since all variables in the case are names of the properties of the object-parameter, standard javascript variable naming convention applies here:

 * a valid variable starts with a letter or underscore symbol, followed by any combination of letters, digits or underscores;
-* leading and trailing white spaces surrounding variables are ignored in queries;
+* leading and trailing white spaces surrounding variables are ignored;
-* `null` and `undefined` properties are both formatted as `null` in the query;
 * variable names are case-sensitive.

+It is important to know that while property values `null` and `undefined` are both formatted as `null` in the query, an error is thrown when the property doesn't exist at all.

 ### Functions and Procedures
 In PostgreSQL stored procedures are just functions that usually do not return anything.